ammardevz/Rodus/README.md

 ## Acknowledgements

+This project incorporates the following open-source software:

 - [JavaFX](https://openjfx.io/) - JavaFX framework for building desktop applications
 - [Apache Maven](https://maven.apache.org/) - Dependency management and build tool
 - [Lombok](https://projectlombok.org/) - Simplify Java code with annotations

+The project is licensed under the MIT License, which allows for the use, modification, and distribution of the software while providing the necessary disclaimers and limitations.